 The Sultanate of Langkat: 1568 – 1946.
 Located in the District of Langkat, prov. of north Sumatera.

-Present Sultan: Tuanku Azwar Abdul Djalil Rahmatshah Al Hajj, cucu Sultan Abdul Aziz Abdul Jalil Rahmad Shah.
-Sejak / since 2003.
+Present Sultan: Tuanku Azwar Abdul Djalil Rahmatshah Al Hajj, grandson of Sultan Abdul Aziz Abdul Jalil Rahmad Shah.
+Since 2003.

 History of the sultanate of Langkat

 The Sultanate of Langkat is one of the older states on the north-eastern seaboard of Sumatera.
-Although dating back to the pre-islamic age, reccorded history is available only from the 17th century.
+Although dating back to the pre-islamic age, recorded history is available only from the 17th century.